Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 self.grid = mesa.space.MultiGrid(width, height, True)
 ```

-We can place agents on the grid with the `place_agent` method, which refers to an agent `a` and an (`x, y`) tuple of the coordinates on which to place the agent.
+We can place agents on the grid with the `place_agent` method, which automaticelly assigns an (`x, y`) tuple of grid coordinates on which to place each agent `a`.

 ```python
 self.grid.place_agent(a, (x, y))
 ```

-Adding all the pieces looks like this:
+Adding all the pieces together looks like this:

 ```python
 class LetterModel(mesa.Model):